phpDocumentor/phpDocumentor/docs/manual/for-template-builders/building-your-own-branding-using-templates.rst

 Introduction
 ~~~~~~~~~~~~

-DocBlox uses the **abstract** template as basis for its own templates.
+phpDocumentor uses the **abstract** template as basis for its own templates.
 This
 template can easily be customized and contains a multitude of hooks and
 xsl:templates to adapt.
 This without affecting or duplicating large parts of the
 rest of the template.